 Trolley Map

-Birney Car 21, the nearly century-old trolley which runs from City Park to Old Town, is the only original restored city streetcar operating in the western U.S. today.
+Birney Car 21 and 25, the nearly century-old trolley which runs from City Park to Old Town, are the only two original restored city streetcars operating in the western U.S. today.
 The trolley operates from noon to 5 P.M.
-Saturdays, Sundays, and holidays from April through September.
-The cost is $2 for adults, $1 for seniors, and children and kids under 3 are free.
+Saturdays, Sundays, and holidays from May through September.
+The cost is $2 for adults, $1 for seniors, and kids under 3 are free.

 7. There are a number of Decoratively Painted Pianos all Across Town